Valinor13/holberton-twitter_clone/README.md

 This repository contains projects intended to teach the fundamentals of Flutter for Dart.
 What is flutter?
 >Flutter is Google's portable UI toolkit for crafting beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

+# twitter_clone
+- A user friendly app to view your friends and their messages

 ## Screenshots

 <div style='display: flex; flex-direction: row; justify-content: space-around; flex-wrap: wrap;'>